m4yank11/Cab-Booking/Backend/README.md

     - `vehicleType` (string): Type of vehicle.
 - `token` (String): JWT Token

-## `/captains/login` Endpoint
+## `/Captains/login` Endpoint

 ### Description

-Authenticates a captain using their email and password, returning a JWT token upon successful login.
+Authenticates a Captain using their email and password, returning a JWT token upon successful login.

 ### HTTP Method